Fornication/Arkays-Commandment/README.md

 - If you're having issues with NPCs becoming aggressive whilst you're brawling, try stopping your channeled spell from Pact Weapon with your lesser power before you brawl.

+- If an area of shadow seems to "follow" you, wait for 1 hour.
+	- Let's say you see an area illuminated by sunlight.
+You walk over there, but for some reason when you get close, the area starts to be covered in shadow.
+As you walk, the shadow follows you.
+Waiting fixes this, and it generally only occurs on new games.

 ## Other Post Installation FAQ

 ### Tweaking the ENB